 The study of science is vital.
 Students must observe, question, and analyze their surroundings continually.
 Riverhill students are provided with the skills to make discoveries on their own.
 Students are continuously challenged to work as a team and to use science inquiry skills to complete assignments.
 Direct instruction provides background information, but the students are the “citizen scientists” that complete the project and develop a conclusion.
 Our students enjoy gardening projects, studying wildlife and outdoor explorations as well as experiments in the Science Lab.
 We provide numerous opportunities for the parents and community to be involved in our science program and to assist in students learning.
-Annually, we host a Science Family Fun Night and Science Olympics that are schoolwide events enjoyed by our students, parents and community.
+Annually, we host a Science Family Fun Night and Science Olympics that are school wide events enjoyed by our students, parents and community.
+To expand student’s development of their science skills, we host a local Science Fair with the opportunity for students that place to advance to the Alabama Independent School Association District Science Fair (AISA) and the State Science Fair.
 We focus on the Alabama Science Course of Study but expand on these basic standards.

 Robotics & Engineering

 Riverhill recognizes technology as an important part of our rapidly changing world.
-Each week students in PreK3 through 6th grade attend Computer Lab.
-During the Computer Lab sessions, students learn concepts from the Alabama Technology Course of Study; in addition, they review important grade level skills through learning games.
-In computer, the students are exposed to a wide variety of skills from keyboarding all the way to coding.
-The students also use multiple technological devices (iPads®, iPad Minis®, Dell All-in-One® desktop computers, Dell laptops and MacBooks®) to improve their ability to apply their skills in numerous ways.
-PreK-4 through Third Grade students have classroom sets of iPads®.
-Fourth Grade through Sixth Grade students have individually assigned iPads®.
+Each week students have technology integrated into their classes.
+Students learn concepts from the Alabama Technology Course of Study.
+In addition, they review important grade level skills through learning games.
+In Computer, the students are exposed to a wide variety of skills from keyboarding all the way to coding.
+The students also use multiple technological devices (Chromebooks, iPads®, iPad Minis®, Dell All-in-One® desktop computers, Dell laptops and MacBooks®) to improve their ability to apply their skills in numerous ways.
+Many PreK-4 through 6th Grade students have access to iPads® in their classroom.
+Third Grade through Sixth Grade students have individually assigned Chromebooks.
+Through our STEAM Academy, students use Google Classroom and other Google Apps for Education.
 Our older students also have access to Dell® laptops and MacBooks®.
-Most classrooms are equipped with an interactive whiteboard, a multimedia projector, and a document camera.
-The use of technology is also integrated into the curriculum.
-The students have the opportunity to participate in a school-wide Technology Fair in addition to the AISA and ATEC Regional and State Technology Fairs.
+Most classrooms are equipped with a multimedia projector, and a document camera.
+The use of technology is also integrated into individual teacher’s classroom curriculum.
+Students have the opportunity to participate in the ACTE Regional and State Technology Fairs.
 Students, parents, and staff have internet access at every computer in the school through wired and/or wireless technology.
 The campus network is protected by a state-of-the-art firewall with advanced filtering capabilities.
+Teachers have access to G Suite accounts for teaching, email communication, and resource creation and storage all powered by Google for Education.
 In addition, the Riverhill community uses RenWeb to communicate school information and student grade reports in a private secure manner.